dimforge/salva/README.md

 Examples are available in the `examples2d` and `examples3d` directories.
 Because those demos are based on WASM and WebGl 1.0 they should work on most modern browsers.
 Feel free to ask for help and discuss features on the official [user forum](https://discourse.nphysics.org).

+## Why the name Salva?

+The name of this library is inspired from the famous surrealist artist `Salvador Dalì`.
+The logo of `Salva` is inspired from its renown painting [The Persistence of Memory](https://en.wikipedia.org/wiki/The_Persistence_of_Memory).

 ## Features
 - PBF pressure resolution.